 Finding your first insights

+Head over to Reports, and select ‘New Report from Scratch’.
 Let's get some context on the data and find out how our NPS score is trending over time.

-In the following chart, we've selected the metric Net Promoter Score to be visualised over a time period of the last 3 months.
+In the following report, we've selected the metric Net Promoter Score to be visualised over a time period of the last 3 months.
 Next, we need to save the report so we can access it in our dashboard editor.

 It's now time to drill down on the chart and shed some light on what is driving the NPS score.
 Let's breakdown the previous chart we made above by category and save as a new chart on our dashboard.